The creative culture change company cited in CQC reports as supporting organisations to achieve Outstanding.

 At Ladder to the Moon we offer 3 core services that support Care providers to achieve Outstanding care.
 These 3 services can be tailored to suit your environment, and at each level we work with you throughout.
-As recognised by the CQC we offer enabling programmes to take your care business to the next level.
+We offer enabling programmes to take your care business to the next level.
 With over 12 years of experience in the care sector and multi-award winning services, Ladder to the Moon is unique in the industry as a way to support the development of people and communities.
 Find out more about our approach here...

 Creativity and innovation are at the heart of CQC Outstanding requirements.
 Our long-term coached leadership programmes enable homes to develop a creative care culture and achieve their CQC rating aspirations.